barrucadu/memo.barrucadu.co.uk/memos/do-developers-update-their-library-dependencies.markdown

 tags: esec, fse, paper summary, research
 date: 2017-12-12
-audience: Computer science people. epistemic status: This is a summary of a published research paper, with some of my own opinions sprinkled throughout.
+audience: Computer science people.
 ---

 By [Raula Gaikovina Kula][a1], [Daniel M. German][a2], [Ali Ouni][a3], [Takashi Ishio][a4], and [Katsuro Inoue][a5].<br>